LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Bayesian Analysis.md

 The prototype of Bayesian analysis goes like this: Prior Belief + New Evidence --> Revised Belief

+A general theme of Bayesian analysis: any hypothesis that has survived some test that threatens its validity becomes more likely
+- We see this e.g. in the [[Monty Hall Problem]]

 **Example:**
 Suppose you toss a coin ten times and find that in nine of those tosses the coin came up heads